Ducks are endearing creatures and they make friendly and lovable pets, even if they can be a bit messy! What's so good about them?

 Free-range ducks can be fed a grain-based diet just like chickens.
-Ideally though, table ducks should be fed growers meal, and laying ducks should be fed layers mix.
+Ideally, though, table ducks should be fed growers' meals, and laying ducks should be fed layers of the mix.

 To prevent a digestive upset, any change of feed should be gradual over a period of weeks, with the new feed gradually being substituted for the old.

 Note that moulting ducks in summer may lay fewer eggs, but during this phase, they need just as much feed as if they were laying.

 Keep the feed in metal containers to prevent spoilage and for ease of cleaning.